Coast-to-coast: San Francisco to Savannah (Part 11)

 Coast-to-coast: San Francisco to Savannah (Part 17)

-April 17, 2024 Coast-to-coast: San Francisco to Savannah (Part 17) By Simon J. Lau We’re currently in Asheville, nestled in the Blue Ridge Mountains of North Carolina.
+We’re currently in Asheville, nestled in the Blue Ridge Mountains of North Carolina.
 The town is known for its artsy vibe and outdoor recreational opportunities.
 The city’s liberal atmosphere and progressive mindset have earned it a reputation as a haven for artists, musicians, and free spirits.
-Unfortunately, it’s also the first place I’ve visited outside of California where there is an abundance of open drug use. […]
+Unfortunately, it’s also the first place I’ve visited outside of California where there is an abundance of open drug use.
+I was surprised to see these same problems here in the South, but I guess California isn’t alone.

 Continue Reading